 As something of an aside, in Program 3.4 note that the code that takes a snapshot of the electric field was placed in the time-stepping but after the update equation.
 Thus one might ask: do the contents of snapshot file sim.
 0 contain the fields at time zero or at time one?
-And, do the other snapshots correspond to times that multiples of 10 or do the correspond to one plus a multiple of 10?
-In nearly all practical cases it won't matter.
-The precise location of t=0 is rather arbitrary.
-So, when looking at the snapshots it is usually sufficient to know that the sequence of snapshots start "at the beginning of the simulation" and then are taken every 10 time steps.
+And, do the other snapshots correspond to times that are multiples of 10 or do they correspond to one plus a multiple of 10?
+In nearly all practical cases it will not matter.
+The precise location of t = 0 is rather arbitrary.
+So, when looking at the snapshots it is usually sufficient to know that the sequence of snapshots start "at the beginning of the simulation" (albeit after the first updates of the $H_u$ and $E_z$ fields) and then are taken every 10 time steps.
 However, if one wants to be more precise about this, absolute time is usually dictated by the source function.
 Now, think in terms of the hard-source implementation rather than the additive source.
 We have implemented a Gaussian source that has a peak amplitude at time-step 30.
-The way the code is written here, with the source being applied after the update equation and then the snapshot being taken last, we would see the peak at the source node in frame sim.1.
-In other words the snapshots do indeed correspond to times that are multiples of 10.
-So, in some sense the electric fields start at a time step of -1.
+The way the code is written here, with the source being applied after the update equation and then the snapshot being taken last, we would see the peak at the source node in frame sim.
+3. In other words the snapshots do indeed correspond to times that are multiples of 10.
+So, in some sense the electric fields start at a time step of -1 (relative to the peak excitation).
 The very first update update loop takes them up to time step 0, and then the source function is applied to set the field at the source node at time-step 0.
 However, this is truly a minor point and we will not worry about it in subsequent discussions.
-Whether the code that introduces the source appears before or after the update loop and whether the code that generates output appears before or after the update loop, often doesn't matter-the important thing is generally just that these things are included in the time-stepping loop.
+Whether the code that introduces the source appears before or after the update loop and whether the code that generates output appears before or after the update loop, often does not matter-the important thing is generally just that these things are included in the time-stepping loop.